5 Steps to Achieve Self-Mastery in Life Now

 Mastering yourself is the primary goal you need to achieve.

-Use these strategies to become the master of yourself and your behaviors.
 From there, you can achieve all your other goals!

 1. Make a list of the things you should do each day, but do not.
 Grab a sheet of paper and fold it in half and start writing.
 This list might include things like exercising, playing the piano for 20 minutes a day, writing morning pages, reading scripture, meditation, drinking eight glasses of water per day, paying your bills, flossing, or making social connections.
 Make it a thorough list!